Future Stability of Tilted Two-Fluid Bianchi I Spacetimes: Introduction

 \subsubsection{Symmetric Hyperbolic Formulation of the Einstein-Euler Equations}

-The next step in the stability proof is to establish local-in-time existence for solutions to the tetrad formulation of the Einstein–Euler equations.
-The gauge-reduced evolution equations arising from the Röhr–Uggla formulation of the Einstein equations \cite{RöhrUggla:2005} are presented in Section \ref{sec:Frame_Formulation}; see equations \eqref{eqn:frame_form1}–\eqref{eqn:alpha_evo_2}.
+The next step in the stability proof is to establish local-in-time existence for solutions to the tetrad formulation of the Einstein-Euler equations.
+The gauge-reduced evolution equations arising from the Röhr-Uggla formulation of the Einstein equations \cite{RöhrUggla:2005} are presented in Section \ref{sec:Frame_Formulation}; see equations \eqref{eqn:frame_form1}-\eqref{eqn:alpha_evo_2}.
 In their initial form, these equations are not manifestly well-posed.

 To address this, we derive a symmetric hyperbolic formulation in Section \ref{sec:Sym_Hyp_Einstein}.
 The derivation proceeds in four steps: \textbf{(i)} First, in Section \ref{sec:Sec3_3:Step1}, we specify the gauge source function $ f$ and introduce new variables $\Hct$ and $\alphat$, which improve the singular structure of the evolution equations. \textbf{(ii)} Next, in Section \ref{sec:Sec3_3:Step2}, we modify the evolution equations for $ \alphat$, $A_{A}$, and $\dot{U}_{A}$ by adding suitable multiples of the constraint equations.
 The evolution equations for $N_{AB}$ and $\Sigma_{AB}$ are also reformulated in a form amenable to later analysis. \textbf{(iii)} Then, in Section \ref{sec:Sec3_3:Step3}, we show that the full system of evolution equations can be written in symmetric hyperbolic form, with a singular structure compatible with the global existence theory developed in \cite{BOOS:2021}. \textbf{(iv)} Finally, in Section \ref{sec:Subtract_BG_Einstein_Sec3}, we subtract the homogeneous background solution being perturbed, which yields the symmetric hyperbolic formulation of the (gauge-reduced) Einstein equations given by \eqref{eqn:SH_Einstein_Sec3}.